keen/explorer/README.md

 ### 3. Optionally include Saved Queries support

-Persistence support is optional.
-If you include it, a "saved queries" feature will be shown and you can persist the state of the query you're working with to be looked up at a later time.
+Saved query support is optional.
+If you include it, you can persist the state of the query you're working with to be looked up at a later time.
 If you do not want to use saved queries, just do not include it in the Keen.Explorer.App initialization, like above.

-To include saved queries, create a new `KeenSavedQueries` object, and then pass that object to the `Keen.Explorer.App` initialization.
-So, instead of what you see above, you would have:
+To include saved queries, just set the `savedQueries` config variable to `true`.
+You *must* include a master key if you want saved queries support.

 ```html
 <script type="text/javascript">